-I can control the creation and existence of the KEK key in Cloud KMS.
+You control and manage the KEK using Cloud KMS.

 gsutil mb -p $DEVSHELL_PROJECT_ID \